-What is a peak flow meter?
-It is a device prescribed by your doctor to help you monitor your child’s asthma.
+A peak flow meter is a device prescribed by your doctor to help you monitor your child’s asthma.
 It is a plastic tube about 8 inches long with a mouthpiece attached.
 Your child takes a deep breath, and then blows out as hard and fast as he can.
 This makes a small plastic knob move up the tube.
 The harder the breath, the farther it moves up.
 The knob measures how much air your child is able to force out of the lungs in one breath.

 - The more open the airways, the more air can be forced out of the lung, the higher the peak flow reading.

 - If the airways are constricted, such as during an asthma attack, less air can be forced out of the lung.
 This registers as a lower peak flow reading.